CiscoTestAutomation/CL-DevNet-2595/workshop.md

 Similar to typical Linux diff:

-* `-` means this key is now missing or has been modified and this was the old value.
+* `-` means this key is now missing or has been modified and this was the old value
-* `+` means this key has been added or been modified and this is the current value.
+* `+` means this key has been added or been modified and this is the current value

 You should see the following in your log: